One company in Norway under ongoing ransomware attack: security authority

-OSLO A ransomware cyber attack is taking place this afternoon in Norway and is affecting an unnamed "international company", the Nordic country's national security authority said on Tuesday.
+OSLO (Reuters) - A ransomware cyber attack is taking place this afternoon in Norway and is affecting an unnamed "international company", the Nordic country's national security authority said on Tuesday.

 A ransomware attack encrypts one's email and computer and can only be unlocked if money is paid.